RayHightower/RayHightower.com/_posts/2016-04-08-ancient-city-ruby-2016.markdown

 [Hashrocket](http://hashrocket.com) launched [Ancient City Ruby](http://www.ancientcityruby.com/) in 2013 and the conference has grown ever since.
 Participants come from around the world: Some to speak, some to learn, some to pair-program with the Hashrocket team for days (or weeks) after the conference.

-I am grateful to the organizers for inviting me to present _Get Started With Parallel Programming Featuring Parallella_ this year.
+I am grateful to the organizers for inviting me to present _Get Ready for Parallel Programming Featuring Parallella_ this year.

 <!--more-->